-3.1 In EYFS, science is covered as part of the Early Years Outcomes/Development matters, and is a specific area of 'Understanding the World'.
-In this area of learning, the children are developing 'crucial knowledge, skills and understanding that helps them to make sense of the world'.
-This then forms the foundation for later work in science.
+3.1 In EYFS, science is covered as part of the Early Years strands, and the most relevant statements come from three areas of learning: Communication and Language in which children understand 'Why' questions; Personal, Social and Emotional Development through which children learn to make healthy choices regarding food; and 'Understanding the World'.
+In this area of learning, the children are developing 'crucial knowledge, skills and understanding that helps them to make sense of the world' through learning about materials, plants, forces and the natural world.
+Collectively these strands provide the foundation for later work in science.
 The children's learning is primarily topic based, builds on previous knowledge and experiences and has a strong practical bias.